Date: 8 March 2021

 Ana’s presentation will be followed by a discussion with Rachel Cichowski (University of Washington), moderated by Malcolm Langford (University of Oslo/LawTransform).

-Ana Côrtes is a researcher at CMI-UiB Centre on Law and Social Transformation (LawTransform), a PhD candidate in Public Law at the University of Coimbra and studies the recognition of rights for LGBT persons in countries with a civil law legal system.
+Ana Côrtes is a researcher at CMI-UiB Centre on Law and Social Transformation (LawTransform), and a PhD candidate in Public Law at the University of Coimbra, with a fellowship from the Portuguese Foundation for Science and Technology.
+Côrtes studies the recognition of rights for LGBT persons in countries with a civil law legal system.
 She holds a master’s degree in Law and Development from the Getulio Vargas Foundation (2018) and a bachelor’s degree in Law from the University of São Paulo (2015).

 Rachel Cichowski (Ph.D., University of California, Irvine) is a Professor in the Department of Political Science with a joint appointment in the Law, Societies and Justice Department at the University of Washington.
 She is adjunct faculty at UW in the School of Law, Department of Gender, Women and Sexuality Studies and a member of the European Studies Faculty in the Jackson School of International Studies.